 Through the statistics listed below, you will discover details about the influencer marketing market size, the average cost of hiring a digital influencer, some of the factors that should be observed when setting up an influencer marketing campaign, and more.
 You will note that a large number of the points below are related to Instagram.
 This is because the platform is by far the most popular for influencer marketing and an integral part of 9 out of 10 campaigns already.
 However, there’s sufficient useful information for other social media as well, ensuring that you get all the data you need, no matter what social media influencer marketing campaign you opt for in 2019.

 Although a relatively young phenomenon, the rapid influencer marketing growth rate and the popularity of social media influencers aren’t going to cease anytime soon.
-Recent influencer marketing statistics show that the industry was worth $1.7 billion in 2016 but it has grown more than three times to reach the value of $5.6 billion in 2019.
+From being worth $1.7 billion in 2016, it has grown more than three times to reach the value of $5.6 billion in 2019.
 Expect many more social media celebrities flooding your feeds in the coming months.

 Of course, the engagement rates vary across platforms and depend on several other factors, but this is a reasonable target to aim for when designing an influencer marketing campaign.
 Social media influencer marketing is also the most cost-effective channel for customer acquisition, returning $6.85 in earned media value for every dollar of paid media.